timrockefeller/EECS3221_Porject2/README.md

 ```
 2. And calculating the *average* **turnaround time**, **waiting time**, and **response time** for each of the above scheduling algorithms.

-Submit all files that are required to build and run the project.
-This includes the starter code (even if it was not modified),
+3. You need to submit one zip file, `project2.zip` that includes the starter code (even if it was not modified),
 Makefile and any source files that were added.
-Do not submit object (*.o) files and compiled executables.
+Do not submit object (*.o) files or compiled executables.

-The output should be formatted exactly as it appears in the sample above.